National Agricultural Literacy Curriculum Matrix

 - Plants absorb water and nutrients from the soil to their roots.
 This process removes nutrients from the soil.

-- Water and nutrients are then circulated through the plant's vascular system.
+- Water and nutrients are circulated through the plant's vascular system.

 Suggested Companion Resources